 Students also have access to additional computing resources outside the University.
 Wake Forest is a member of:

-• EDUCAUSE, a national consortium of colleges and universities concerned with computing issues.
+- EDUCAUSE, a national consortium of colleges and universities engaged in furthering the role of technology and computing in higher education.